-The Circles of safety and support may be helpful in exploring the safety and support network.
+The Circles of safety and support tool may be helpful in exploring the safety and support network.
 It is a great visual exercise to help explore those people closest to the parents who may be able to help them.

 The people identified in the circles may become network members and may be identified as potential kinship carers.

 A core component of a strengths-based, safety-oriented practice approach is the development and strengthening of a family’s safety and support network.
 The safety and support network may help identify potential kinship carers for the children, and further identify important family members who can help the parent maintain their relationship with their children while they are in care.

 For further information refer to the practice guide Safety and support networks and high intensity responses.

 A safety and support network is made up of a range of people, and could include family members, professionals, carers, and community members.
 These network members will support parents, children and young people in developing and maintaining safety through case and safety planning.
 The network is crucial in working with parents to help provide for their children’s safety, wellbeing and belonging needs.